uw-dims/dims-ocd/source/currentsystem.rst

 + A strong partnership between the public and private sector, as well as between SLTT government entities in regions of the country, is crucial in reducing the risk to these vital systems.

-Knowledge is becoming a critical success factor for organizational performance.
-Many public and private organizations are sharing knowledge as one of the means to collaborate and gain sustainable competitive advantage over these threats.
-Advances made in information and communication technology (ICT) is aiding these efforts.
-The need for infrastructure protection and real-time to near-real-time automated response to cyber threats to enable expedient top-level decisions has become imperative.
-However, a widely accepted framework for visualization, analytics, situational awareness, enabling intraregional response to shared threats does not exist today.
-To address these concerns, a system called the Distributed Incident Management System (DIMS) will be built.
-DIMS will be based mostly on existing technology and emerging standards.
-The primary users of DIMS are the Computer Security Incident Response Teams (CSIRTs) who need to maintain the security and functionality of a diverse and complicated, yet institutionally critical cyber infrastructure.
-DIMS will be based on open source technology and standards.

 .. _operationalpca: